 Falcon compares marijuana with alcohol in many aspects, including the dangers one might run into under the influence of alcohol.

 Alcohol is legal everywhere in the U.S. for anyone over the age of 21, and this concerns her.

 “Prohibition didn’t work for alcohol and it’s not really working for pot,” Falcon said.

-With the legalization of marijuana in Washington State, Falcon said she has not seen changes in attitude toward marijuana in Moscow, other than happiness that it has become more readily available.
+With the legalization of marijuana in Washington state, Falcon said she has not seen changes in attitude toward marijuana in Moscow, other than the excitement it has become more readily available.

 A concerned population

 The legalization of marijuana has raised concerns for some people in Idaho.